toluLikesToCode/poly-state/docs-development(ignore these for now)/dev-workflow-guide(gpt).md

 # Development Workflow Guide

-This guide outlines the recommended workflows for testing the Open Store package in external projects during active development, before npm publication.
+This guide outlines the recommended workflows for testing the Poly State package in external projects during active development, before npm publication.

 > **🚧 Development Status**: This package is currently under active development and has not been